The Remnant (newspaper): History

 The Remnant traces its roots back to The Wanderer, the "parent paper" of The Remnant and the oldest Catholic weekly newspaper in the United States.
 The Remnant was a result of a dispute between Walter Matt, the editor of The Wanderer who served the paper for over thirty years, and his brother Alphonse Matt.
 Walter Matt opposed the changes within the Catholic Church after the Second Vatican Council; Alphonse Matt supported them.

 Walter Matt left The Wanderer, which remained under Alphonse, to start The Remnant in 1967.
 The paper has described itself as the flagship of the traditional Catholic movement in the United States.

 The Remnant is now edited by Walter Matt's youngest son, Michael J. Matt.
 Notable traditionalists who have written for the paper include Thomas Woods, Christopher Ferrara, John C. Rao, and Michael Davies.

 From 2005 to 2013, The Remnant was a very vigorous defender of the pontificate of Benedict XVI as its writers believe he has vindicated them on issues that have divided them from other Traditionalists and from conservative Catholics associated with The Wanderer, EWTN, Church Militant and Catholic Answers.
-Under the current pontificate of Pope Francis, the newspaper has heavily criticized his policies.